aodinokov/noctl-airship-poc/packages/test_delete/README.md

-This demo shows that kustominze actually has ability to remove needed resources using SMP construction:
+This demo shows that kustomize actually has ability to remove needed resources using SMP construction:

 ```